Dr Andrew Moore

 Research interests

-My research interests are in health services research, intervention development, evaluation and implementation.
+My research focuses on health services research, and the development, evaluation and implementation of health interventions.
 I'm located within the Musculoskeletal Research Unit in the Bristol Medical School, Translational Health Sciences, University of Bristol.
 I lead the unit's Qualitative Musculoskeletal Research Group, which conducts qualitative research in orthopaedic surgery and rheumatology.

 My research interests include: